No, all registered voters may cast a ballot during the early voting period at the Registrar of Voters Office

 - a union agent; and

-- staff of state-operated facilities for disabled persons (by rule, the Department of Health and Hospitals (DHH) prohibits staff from assisting residents of state-operated facilities for mentally disabled/developmentally disabled persons).
+- staff of state-operated facilities for disabled persons (by rule, the Louisiana Department of Health and Hospitals (DHH) prohibits staff from assisting residents of state-operated facilities for mentally disabled/developmentally disabled persons).

 The person assisting you shall sign the precinct register prior to entering the voting machine with you.
 No person assisting you shall reveal the name of any person for whom you voted for, any proposition upon which you voted or anything which took place while you were being assisted.